opawg/podcast-rss-useragents/README.md

 _Caution_: there is an `iTMS` and an `itms` useragent which appear different.
 You are advised to use _case-sensitive_ comparisons.
 We use `SELECT slug FROM `podcasts-rss-ua` WHERE 'iTMS' LIKE BINARY CONCAT('%',pattern,'%') LIMIT 1` - the BINARY portion here makes this query case-sensitive.

-**Apple Podcasts - directory** is any download from Apple Podcasts on iOS v14.6+, or the Apple Podcasts app on macOS v11.5+.
-To count here, a user will have searched for Podnews in the app, and hit "follow".
-Our RSS feed is then consumed by the Apple directory, not by individual app users.
+**Apple Podcasts - directory** is Apple's RSS scraper.
+This leads to any download from Apple Podcasts on iOS v14.6+, or the Apple Podcasts app on macOS v11.5+.

-**Apple Podcasts - via app** is any download from earlier versions of Apple Podcasts on iOS or macOS.
+**Apple Podcasts - via app** is from earlier versions of Apple Podcasts on iOS or macOS.
 These older versions consumed the RSS feed directly.
-A user will also count in this list if they use the new versions mentioned above, and manually subscribe to the RSS feed directly.

 ## Best practice for RSS useragents